intellectual-frontiers/www.intellectualfrontiers.com/README.md

 3. **Secure Token Management:**
    - Tokens are stored in the page’s **Markdown frontmatter**, ensuring they are easy to manage on a per-page basis.
-   - Token validation is performed on the server level to ensure secure access control.